APTricou/sojourn_cms_netlify/src/pages/calendar/index.md

 calendarBlurb: >-
   Lessons are typically set in 6 week blocks.
 We also have fundraising events and summer camps with floating dates in June and July.
 calendarPicture: /img/2021 yearly calendar.jpg
-block1: /img/2021 Block 5 June July August.pdf
+block1: /img/2021 Block 6 August September.pdf
-block2: /img/2021 Block 6 August September.pdf
+block2: /img/2021 Block 7 September October.pdf
 ---